-If you fail to comply with the standards contained in this Code, relevant laws, regulations and internal policies, you may be subject to disciplinary action up to and including dismissal, and possibly face legal penalties.
+If you fail to comply with the standards contained in this Code you may be subject to disciplinary action up to and including dismissal, and possibly face legal penalties.
 This is why it is important to read the Code carefully and ensure that you understand its contents.